-Visit http://jobs.georgiasouthern.edu and click on and on campus jobs.
-All on-campus positions are posted online and applicants must create a username and password to apply.
+Visit https://jobs.georgiasouthern.edu/employment-opportunities/ and click on Search Careers in OneUSG Careers.
+All on-campus positions are posted online and applicants must create an account to apply.

 Do I need a resume?

 Yes, you must submit a resume when applying for any student position.
 It is never too early to start preparing your resume.
-The Office of Career Services is available to help you develop your resume and provide career counseling.
+The Office of Career and Professional Development is available to help you develop your resume and provide career counseling.

 How much will I make?

 You will earn at least the current federal minimum wage, but the amount may be higher depending on the type of work you do and the skills required.

 What types of jobs are available for my student while at Georgia Southern University?

 Student Assistant and Work-Study Student Assistant positions are on-campus opportunities available to students.
 In order to be eligible for an Student Assistant position, the student must be enrolled in at lease six (6) or more credit hours as an undergraduate or three (3) or more credit hours as a graduate student at Georgia Southern University.
 Work-Study Student Assistant positions are available to any student that has been awarded a work-study award through the financial aid process.
 Positions are available to students on each of Georgia Southern University’s campuses.